edterbak/NodeRed_Heishamon_control/README.md

 ---

-## About v25.05 ALPHA 8
+## About v25.06 BETA 1
-<h1>⚠️ Getting close to a stable version. ** ⚠️</h1>
+<h1>⚠️ Getting close to a stable version with the beta's. ** ⚠️</h1>

-**>>> But, I still really need your help for testing !!!
-Read below <<<**
+**>>> But, I still really need your help for testing !!!**

 ---

-## I Need Your Help for Step 2

-To move forward, I need **a volunteer with a 2-zone/buffertank**.

-What’s required:
-- Access to your **dashboard + flow editor + Heishamon web**
-- Remote access (TeamViewer, Remote Desktop, etc.)
-- Optionally, voice call support (Discord, etc.)

-📧 If you’re interested, please email me at **ed_terbak@hotmail.com** with:
-- Your name
-- Your Panasonic setup (zones, buffer, etc.)
-- Your availability
-- Preferred method for testing/debugging access
-- Info on how you can make proper backups

----

 ### Background
+Question: Why do I need your help so much?
-When I started this project, it was purely for my own use.
+Answer: Well, when I started this project, it was purely for my own use.
 I was still learning Node-RED, JavaScript, object-based programming—everything was new to me.

 Later, I decided to share the project.
 To my surprise, there was a lot of interest and it was very well received.
+And even more later, I became aware of the incompatibility with other hardware setups, like people with 2 zones active, or with a buffertank, etc.

-One of the most frequent requests has been better compatibility with different hardware setups—for example, **2-zone operation** or **using a buffer tank**.
+There were frequent requests were to improve compatibility with the different hardware setups.
-Building this is not that easy because I myself do not own the hardware to be able to test and build it around.
+Building this is not that easy as it sounds, because
+- I myself do not own the hardware to be able to test and build it.
+- I needed to restructure and rewrite the already existing functions
+- I needed to restructure the already existing variables to handle multizone
+- I lack the knowledge on how those other hardware setups behave and react

 ---

-### What’s New in This Alpha
+### What’s New in This Beta
 In this release, I’ve reworked the dashboard to support **two operational zones**.
 This required a lot of changes under the hood.

 Here’s a short overview of the main impacts: